Extech Current and Voltage Calibrator/Meter

 Stock Check Availability

 The Extech Current and Voltage Calibrator/Meter displays readings in mA or as a percentage of the 0 to 24mA range or as mV in voltage ranges.
 Five stored calibration values are easily retrieved for fast calibrations.
-Model 412355A features current plus voltage calibrations is adjustable 0 to 24mA and 0 to 20V as a calibration source.
+Model 412355A features current plus voltage calibrations that are adjustable from 0 to 24mA and 0 to 20V as a calibration source.
 Model 4123000A features a current calibrator that provides 0 to 24mA output and provides 24VDC power to measure a two-wire current loop.

 Applications include setup and calibration of process devices such as transducers, indicators, recorders, and controllers, troubleshooting and field service, and product design.